erinstrybis/rlc-site/content/about.md

 Confirmation is traditionally for junior high school students, though adults who have been baptized but not confirmed and younger students with demonstrated maturity and interest can also be included at the discretion of the pastor.

 ### Adults
 Faith formation at Resurrection is not just for children!
 Learning and growing is part of a disciple of Christ's lifelong journey, so we meet to explore and study our faith in a conversational and supportive way.
-Our Lent and Advent midweek gatherings, Young Women’s Bible Study, and Men’s Group are just some of the ways adults further engage in faith formation here at RLC!
+Our Lent and Advent midweek gatherings, Young Women's Bible Study, and Men's Group are just some of the ways adults further engage in faith formation here at RLC!
 Topics in recent years have included Honoring Our Neighbor's Faith, Christian discipleship, book studies, the world's religions, faith and politics, faith and food, prayer, and various social concerns.

 ### Preschool & Toddler Program
 Begun in 1970 by Resurrection Lutheran Church, Resurrection Preschool & Toddler Program has been offering a high quality education for 2-5 year olds since its inception.
 Our play-based, developmentally appropriate program works to build within each child a positive concept of self and others, a sense of competency, and a love of learning in a diverse classroom that welcomes children of all faiths, classes, and races.